Artuk009/ABCUCourseOrganizer/README.md

-# ABC Universoty Course Organizer Project
+# ABC University Course Organizer Project

 # What was the problem you were solving in the projects for this course?
 The academic advisors for ABC university desired a program that would output a course list for the students in alphanumeric order while using the most memory and runtime efficient data structure.